 Subsequently, OptiFreeze was founded in 2011 by Arc Aroma Pure AB (publ), Lund University (LU) Innovation and several researchers at the Department of Food Technology at Lund University.
 Since June 2014 OptiFreeze is listed at the Swedish Small Cap AktieTorget (for more information see Investor Relations) and has approximately 2.000 shareholders.

 OptiFreeze owns a patented technology that enhances taste, shape and texture of fruit and vegetables throughout the freezing and defrosting (thawing) process.
 OptiFreeze has furthermore developed a method that can improve shelf life of fresh cut fruit and vegetables.
+Also the shelf life of flower cuttings can be significantly improved.
 The same technology can be used to dry herbs to reduce drying time while enhancing taste, smell and colour.
 The technology provides new business opportunities for food processors and distributors all around the world.
 The cryoprotectants used in the process to protect the cells, which enhance the taste, shape, texture and shelf life.

 The technology is based on the same principle which allows certain plants, for instance winter wheat, to bear frost and remain green, even after cold winter days.
 Natural sugars and anti-freeze proteins are extracted via natural or enzymatic methods from plants such as winter wheat and cassava roots.
 These compounds are infused into fruits, vegetables, berries and herb cells, and by doing so the frost protection property is transferred.

 The fruit, vegetable, berry or herb will bear the cold in the same way as the grass or winter wheat.
 The method for cell protection is based on the novel combination of Vacuum Impregnation (VI) and Pulsed Electric Field (PEF).